pwsafe/pwsafe/README.md

 New releases are announced on the passwordsafe-announce mailing list: http://lists.sourceforge.net/lists/listinfo/passwordsafe-announce

-Last but not least: PasswordSafe is and will always remain an open source project, free for and redistribution.
+Last but not least: Password Safe is and will always remain an open source project, free for and redistribution.
 However, donations to the project will help me justify the time and effort I spend in maintaining and improving this utility.
 In addition, donations to the